-Following \citet{Sohn2024b}, we determine the velocity dispersion completeness limit of the EAGLE stellar mass limited samples (see also \citealp{Sohn2017b}).
-We first derive the velocity dispersion boundaries (black dashed lines in Figure \ref{fig:sigmacom}) where 95\% of galaxies in each stellar mass bin are included.
-We then compute the intercept between the upper 95\% boundary and the stellar mass limit (i.e., $M_{*} = 10^{9}~\Mdot$).
+Following \citet{Sohn2024b}, we determined the velocity dispersion completeness limit of the EAGLE stellar mass-limited samples (see also \citealp{Sohn2017b}).
+We first derived the velocity dispersion boundaries (dashed black lines in Figure \ref{fig:sigmacom}), where 95\% of galaxies in each stellar mass bin are included.
+We then computed the intercept between the upper 95\% boundary and the stellar mass limit (i.e., $M_{*} = 10^{9}~\Mdot$).
 This intercept (horizontal lines in Figure \ref{fig:sigmacom}) indicates the velocity dispersion limit of the stellar mass-limited sample.
-In other words, the galaxies with stellar mass lower than the stellar mass limit may have larger velocity dispersion than the velocity dispersion limit.
+In other words, the galaxies with a stellar mass lower than the stellar mass limit may have larger velocity dispersion than the velocity dispersion limit.
 Thus, constructing the VDF based on the stellar mass-limited sample may cause the incompleteness of the VDF below the velocity dispersion completeness limit.

 The velocity dispersion completeness limits are $\log \sigma_{*} \approx 1.7$ across all five simulations.
-The velocity dispersion completeness limit for EAGLE simulations is consistent with the completeness limit derived from TNG stellar mass limited sample with $\log (M_{*}/\Mdot) > 9$ ($\log \sigma_{*} \approx 1.7$; \citealp{Sohn2024b}).
-We thus compare the EAGLE and TNG VDFs without concern for differences in completeness.
+The velocity dispersion completeness limit for EAGLE simulations is consistent with the completeness limit derived from TNG stellar mass-limited sample with $\log (M_{*}/\Mdot) > 9$ ($\log \sigma_{*} \approx 1.7$; \citealp{Sohn2024b}).
+We thus compared the EAGLE and TNG VDFs without concern for differences in completeness.
 The completeness limits for both EAGLE and TNG are slightly lower than the observed limit ($\log \sigma_{*} \approx 1.84$) derived from SDSS magnitude- and volume-limited samples \citep{Sheth2003, Choi2007, Sohn2017b}.

 The final velocity dispersion complete samples for five EAGLE simulations contain 550 -- 750 pressure-dominated galaxies.
-We use these velocity dispersion complete samples for our velocity dispersion function measurements in Section \ref{sec:vdf_result}.
-Table \ref{tab:number} summarizes the number of pressure-dominated galaxy samples in EAGLE simulations we used.
+We used these velocity dispersion -complete samples for our VDF measurements in Section \ref{sec:vdf_result}.
+Table \ref{tab:number} summarizes the number of pressure-dominated galaxy samples in EAGLE simulations that we used.